pulumi/pulumi-hugo/themes/default/content/blog/launch-redshift-into-aws-vpc-with-pulumi/index.md

 We used the hardcoded credentials in the above declaration.
 In general, the best practice is to [use the Pulumi secret](/docs/intro/concepts/secrets/#secrets).

-The above declaration spins up the single-node Redshift cluster using the dc2.large node type (2 vCPUs and 15 GB RAM).
-We also configure the database by setting its name to tempdb and the master credentials (username and password) to admin and Passw0rD, respectively.
-To pass the name of the subnet group, we use the clusterSubnetGroupName attribute.
-The last parameter, skipFinalSnapshot is set to true.
+The above declaration spins up the single-node Redshift cluster using the `dc2.large` node type (2 vCPUs and 15 GB RAM).
+We also configure the database by setting its name to `tempdb` and the master credentials (username and password) to `admin` and `Passw0rD`, respectively.
+To pass the name of the subnet group, we use the `clusterSubnetGroupName` attribute.
+The last parameter, `skipFinalSnapshot` is set to `true`.
 By doing this, we can delete the cluster without taking its snapshot.
 The snapshot is useful for recreating the cluster using the previous state.
-By default, skipFinalSnapshot is false, so we have to provide the finalSnapshotIdentifier.
+By default, `skipFinalSnapshot` is false, so we have to provide the `finalSnapshotIdentifier`.
 Otherwise, we can’t delete the cluster.

 Now provision the resource: